gnoiret/PositiveSelectionInterface/README.md

 #### Generating an XML file for the interface - example :

-An example with files in the folder 'data' :
+An example with the files in the folder 'data' :

 `python3 genere_xml.py -t data/example_tree.tree -a data/example_alignment.fasta -s data/example_results.info -c 8`